cmigpereira/data-engineering-zoomcamp-project/README.md

 Every minute, a job running in a Docker makes the API calls to get the data and ingest this data to a bucket in GCS.

-Every hour, two jobs would run.
-A first one that would take all data from the previous hour and ingest it in BQ, in a table partitioned by time and clustered by coin.
-The second job creates a Spark cluster in Dataproc, aggregates the data from the previous hour and calculates a set of metrics, which are again ingested in a production table partitioned by time and clustered by coin as well.
+Every hour, two jobs run.
+The first one takes all data from the previous hour and ingests it in BQ, in a table partitioned by time and clustered by coin.
+A second job creates a Spark cluster in Dataproc, aggregates the data from the previous hour and calculates a set of metrics, which are again ingested in a production table partitioned by time and clustered by coin as well.

 The dashboard used for reporting/monitoring is built on top of this last table.